Responsibilities for the economy, society and environment

 Goals of the sustainability strategy

-We have set ourselves the goal of reducing the net CO₂ emissions of the LLB Group to zero by 2040 – in line with the UN’s ambitious target to limit global warming to 1.5°C.
+We have set ourselves the goal of reducing the net CO2 emissions of the LLB Group to zero by 2040 – in line with the UN’s ambitious target to limit global warming to 1.5°C. Our Board of Directors has adopted a sustainability strategy.
+Its implementation happens at the Group Executive Board level in close co-operation with our Sustainability Council (see section “Sustainability governance of the LLB Group”).

 The LLB Group is convinced that sustainability is not only indispensable for preserving an intact environment and society, but is also increasingly becoming a decisive competitive factor.